cyberark/cyberark-conjur-cli/guidelines/python-cli-ux-guidelines.md

 6. When a command is executed with **missing** **parts** (subcommand, argument), unfamiliar syntax and so on, show the relevant error along with the command's help below that.
 A list of various error scenarios is provided on a separate file.
    Example of an unknown command:
    `Error: Unknown command 'test'`
-   `[Conjur CLI help screen]`
+   The CLI help screen will be displayed below the error.

 7. Exit codes: commands with no errors will return exit code 0, while errors will return exit code 1.

 8. Keep a structured syntax and easy to type, so it will be efficient to use (especially for double word commands.
-   The structure would be: `conjur [global options] command subcommand [options] [arguments...]` Example of double-word commands: `conjur user update-password` Example of multiple arguments (separated by commas): `conjur variable get secrets/secret1,secrets/secret2`
+   The structure would be: `conjur [global options] command subcommand [options] [arguments...]`
+   1. Example of double-word commands: `conjur user update-password`
+   2. Example of multiple arguments (separated by commas): `conjur variable get secrets/secret1,secrets/secret2`

 9. Help command structure:
    1. CLI header (title and short explanation)
    2. Copyright
    3. Usage: title + explanation
    4. Global options: title + list of options and their explanation
    5. Commands: title + list of commands and their explanation
-   6. Footer: To get help on a specific command, type: conjur <command> -h The help for each command is written in the epic itself.
+   6. Footer: To get help on a specific command, type: conjur <command> -h

+   Note: The help for each command is written in the epic itself.

    Example of this help screen:
    <img src="../images/help-screen.png" alt="help-screen" style="zoom:20%;" />